zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 [APZ 210.4] (# apz210.4) # apz210.4 .ref .apz} "
 The Veda knows the agreed mind and becomes neutral in it.
 Time to be smart The wise man who knows knows the signs of the past.
-“At the right time He thoroughly inquires into the doctrine of Sanskrit. " The impermanent, well-edited doctrine seeks that all editors are miserable Samskara Dhamma asks that all Dhammas are infinite and Samskara Dhamma is well known
+"At the right time He thoroughly inquires into the doctrine of Sanskrit. " The impermanent, well-edited doctrine seeks that all editors are miserable Samskara Dhamma asks that all Dhammas are infinite and Samskara Dhamma is well known